godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 Now that we have proper motion vectors, we want to provide versions of all the screen-space effects that take advantage of motion vectors to increase their quality and reduce performance cost.

-We still won't rely on TAA for any of the built in effects as we want users to be able to choose whether to enable TAA or not, but we will likely use temporal reprojection by default for most of these effects.
+We still won't require TAA for any of the built-in effects as we want users to be able to choose whether to enable TAA or not, but we will likely use temporal reprojection by default for most of these effects.

 This is an area that is really easy to contribute to if you are already familiar with rendering but want to get more familiar with Godot!